radar/guides/c-extensions.md

 the process of building the extension.
 When RubyGems installs a gem, it runs the gem's `extconf.rb` and then runs `make` on the resulting `Makefile`.
 The output from make is a [dynamically linked library](http://en.wikipedia.org/wiki/Shared_object).
-Since its extension is platform-dependent, try this to find your platform's extension:
+The naming conventions for these libraries is platform dependent.
+You can use this bit of code to find the filename extension used on your platform for dynamically linked libraries:

     % irb -rrbconfig
     >> RbConfig::CONFIG['DLEXT']"